 When Will Disney World Go Back to Normal?

-In all, these are a lot of changes coming to Disney World all at once and it will take a while for guests to get used to them.
+These are a lot of changes that have happened at Disney World and it has taken a while for guests to get used to them.
 I say “get used to them” because we don’t know how long these extra safety measures are going to be in place and when things will return to normal.

 Bob Iger commented on all these changes in a recent interview with Barron’s: